 Lontong

-A Malay rice cake wrapped in banana leaves and boiled, this dish can act as a staple food instead of steamed rice, and is usually eaten with other dishes like serunding, sambal tumis telur and sambal goreng.
+A Malay rice cake wrapped in banana leaves and boiled, this dish can serve as a staple food instead of steamed rice, and is usually eaten with other dishes like serundeng, sambal tumis telur and sambal goreng.

 Ketupat

-Similar to lontong, ketupat is a type of dumpling made from rice wrapped in palm leaves, and is served as a staple food and usually eaten with other dishes.
+Similar to lontong, ketupat is a type of dumpling made from fragrant rice wrapped in palm leaves, served as a staple food and usually eaten with other dishes, such as rendang or satay.

 Lemang